isaacdenny/HDCShare-Demo/README.md

 ### Summary

-This is a demo of a file-transfer software I built for Home Detective Co. in Colfax, North Carolina.
-This demo was built in one month with a strict deadline to be ready for a company-wide employee training.
-The project was shown off on 10/20/2023 and received great feedback!
-The main pillars the project needed to exhibit were useability and security.
+I developed a file-transfer software demo for Home Detective Co. in Colfax, North Carolina, integrating Next.js, MySQL, and ASP.NET Core technologies.
+With a tight one-month deadline for an upcoming company-wide training, the project successfully showcased its usability and security aspects.
+After its unveiling on 10/20/2023, the demo garnered positive feedback from the team, marking a significant milestone for the company.

 ### UI Overview